 Anyone that has watched a game that he has played in will instantly recognise him.
 He has very distinctive hair.

 He is of Samoan descent and has not cut his hair for 7 years.
 Far from being in bad condition though his hair is in excellent condition and his flowing locks would no doubt make many a woman jealous.

 P&G make the famous Head & Shoulders shampoo and when deciding on a suitable person to promote the product settled on Polamalu.
-If you’re interested you can even play a Polamalinator game here.

 No details have been disclosed of how much he’s been paid for the sponsorship deal but it’s no doubt a significant amount.

 Successful, healthy, sporty and a sex symbol to a lot of women in America meant that he was the ideal person for promoting Head & Shoulders and the return was no doubt there.